 In his debt snowball strategy, he advises you to pay the smallest debts first regardless of the interest rate, therefore building a “snowball” towards your bigger ones.

-The thing is, we can all utilize this principle!, Set small goals that lead to your bigger, more audacious goals.
+We can all utilize this principle!
+Set small goals that lead to your bigger, more audacious goals.
 Want to run a 10K?
 Start with one mile, then two, and before you know it, six will be easy!

 As you hit those smaller targets you’ll motivate yourself to keep going.

 The feeling of progress brings us incredible drive.

 So, take measurements, write down Xs in a calendar, or do something else that marks the hard work you’re putting in and the results you’re slowly seeing.

 It’s hard to motivate yourself if you’re in a negative place.
 So, practice finding the good on a regular basis, both with your surroundings and the progress you’ve made.